We can give people on low incomes help to pay their Council Tax. In this borough this is known as Council Tax Support.

-If you and/or your partner are of working age and have saving and investments totaling more than £10,000 (£16,000 if you are classed as vulnerable) you might not get Council Tax Support.
+If you and/or your partner are of working age and have saving and investments totalling more than £10,000 (£16,000 if you are classed as vulnerable) you might not get Council Tax Support.

-If you and/or your partner are of pension age and have savings and investments totaling more than £16,000 you might not get Council Tax Support.
+If you and/or your partner are of pension age and have savings and investments totalling more than £16,000 you might not get Council Tax Support.

 For pensioners £10,000 is disregarded and for every £500 we must add £1 onto your weekly income.
 We ignore any actual interest your savings earn.

 How much money you have coming in